-Students are responsible for getting their school books and assignments and bringing them to the Center.
 Students are expected to complete assigned work with the assistance available from the Center teachers.
-It is the students' responsibility to satisfactorily complete all assignments and return them to their regular classroom teachers.
+It is the students' responsibility to satisfactorily complete all assignments.

 Students on free or reduced breakfasts and lunches will be provided with a breakfast and lunch, and others may purchase the meals.
-Intermediate and high school students eligible for free or reduced breakfasts and any other secondary student wishing to purchase breakfast should contact the Guidance Center at (713) 740-0792 regarding arrival time for breakfast.
-Elementary students must arrive by 7:50 a.m.
+Middle, intermediate and high school students eligible for free or reduced breakfasts and any other secondary student wishing to purchase breakfast should contact the Guidance Center at (713) 740-0792 regarding arrival time for breakfast.
+Elementary students must arrive by 7:50 a.m. in order to receive breakfast.